inspec/inspec/docs-chef-io/content/inspec/resources/podman_network.md

 ### exist

-The `exist` matcher tests if the given network is available on Podman.
+The `exist` matcher tests if the specified network is available on Podman.

 ```ruby
   it { should exist }